Muffindrake/worstrun/README.md

 # worstrun

-This is a minimal text-mode split tracker.
+This is a minimal text-mode timer.

 #### installation